loading..

 Private hospitals have better access to medication and equipment, but, certainly, cost more.
 These are more often the destination of expatriates as the process is more Western-style and many staff members and doctors speak English.

-In light of the potential health risks and the substandard public health system in Thailand, it is essential for expatriates to obtain private health insurance in Thailand.
+Furthermore, Thailand’s public health system may not meet the standards that some expatriates are accustomed to.
+Therefore, it is highly recommended for expatriates to obtain private health insurance while residing in Thailand.
+Due to health risks and the substandard public health system in Thailand, it is essential for expatriates to obtain private health insurance in Thailand.
 The majority of expats prefer private healthcare for many reasons:

 1. The quality of care and facilities are usually better,